Devashish1122/IDS2024S/hw/3/README.md

 For Plausible reasoning, The evidence does not prove that A is true, but verification of one of its consequences does give us more confidence in A.
 ex - A - it will start to rain by 10 am at the latest;
    B - the sky will become cloudy before 10 am.
+4) Here we can use deductive reasoning, .
+'A' establishes a general principle that individuals engaged in exiting a jewelry store through a broken window with stolen goods are likely involved in a burglary.
+'B' provides specific information about the gentleman's actions, confirming that he fits the criteria described in the first premise.
+Thus, based on deductive reasoning, the conclusion is drawn that the gentleman is likely dishonest and involved in the burglary.
+5)